jrenzhile/3d_cascaded_seg/README.md

 * /others: other functions for regular use.
 * /visualization: functions to plot the segmentation results
 * /super_patch: algorithms for super_patch calculation.
+* /cascade: functions to train/run the cascade agglomeration algorithm

 Explanation of the  data structures: